-There?s no denying money can be a slippery and difficult to manage and debt is one of the topics that?s most difficult to speak up about.
+There’s no denying money can be a slippery and difficult to manage and debt is one of the topics that’s the most difficult to speak up about.
 But there is an answer on how to become debt free.

 Manage your debt or Keep debt tornado tamed to remain Debt Free

-- Check your TV, Broadband and Landline package, you might be paying a higher price now in comparison to initially taken cable package for 18-24 months at half price.
+- Check your TV, Broadband and Landline package, you might be paying a higher price now in comparison to initially take a cable package for 18-24 months at half price.

-- We continue to pay for home phone number although many of us do not really need it now when the mobile phone is handy and useful.
-It may be useful to discontinue your landline contract if you have adequate mobile phone service at your home or downgrade to a cheaper package.
+- We continue to pay for home phone numbers although many of us do not need it now when the mobile phone is handy.
+It may be useful to discontinue your landline contract if you have an adequate mobile phone service at your home or downgrade to a cheaper package.

 - Do not hesitate to enjoy a garage sale if you have a lot of unwanted items as these items may be useful for someone and you may get some money for sale.

 - You may advertise higher/medium quality gum-tree items on Facebook or your local newspaper to get better prices.

 - You may avoid buying famous branded items all the time (Some do) There is a way of buying mostly sale items at a grocery store or generic brands to reduce your cost.